-The case of a thicker PIXEL detector is more complex.
+The case of a thicker PIXEL detector has two effects, namely an impact on the efficiency and on the DCA resolution .
 The thickness impact on single-track (and D0) efficiency is expected to be minimal.
-This is shown in fig. 10 that shows that the single-track efficiency effect is about 1% and the effect on D0 efficiency about 2%.
+This is shown in Figure 12 that shows that the single-track efficiency effect is about 1% and the effect on D0 efficiency about 2%.